Seahawks give right guard Damien Lewis a surprise start at center for the first time in his football career

 Lewis had some predictable struggles in the first half, giving up a sack on the first drive and a bad snap that turned into a fumble on the second.

-Later in the half, Lewis had a false start when he appeared to forget the snap count and also was called for a hold that negated a 43-yard pass from Russell Wilson to DK Metcalf, though replays caused many to question the veracity of the penalty.
+Later in the half, Lewis had a false start when he appeared to forget the snap count and also was called for a hold that negated a 43-yard pass from Russell Wilson to DK Metcalf, though replays caused some question as to the veracity of the penalty.

 Carroll said this week that Pocic had made some significant improvement this week, but that the short week for a Thursday game didn’t allow him time to get back.